pitchoilcan/Digidrumduino/README.md

 # Digidrumduino
-An midi Steelpan (Steeldrum) controlleer/Syth build using an Arduino micro-processor
+A midi Steelpan (Steeldrum) controller/Syth build using an Arduino micro-processor
 By Caesar Passee
 pitchoican at gmail dot com